Commoners Crown

 Commoners Crown is the seventh studio album by British folk rock band Steeleye Span, released in 1975 by Chrysalis Records.
 It was their second album with the band's most commercially successful line-up.
 The album reached number 21 in the UK album charts.

 The album's title refers to a sculpture produced by Shirtsleeves Studio, which appears on the cover of the album.
 The sculpture is composed of hundreds of tiny human figures assembled to form a crown.
 The tiny figures also decorate the liner notes.

+The album's cover can be seen in Stanley Kubrick's 'The Shining' approximately 1 hour, 10 minutes, 14 seconds in, at the beginning of the scene where Dick Hallorann (Scatman Crothers) is in bed watching TV.